-- 1 From the Downloads site, download the Linux installer script (install\.sh) for Reflection for the Web. - 2 Enable execute permissions for the installer: chmod 744 install\.sh - 3 Ensure that an operating system firewall is not blocking any required ports, and thatmasquerading is enabled. - 4 With elevated privileges (for example, sudo), run the Linux install script (.sh) to install the product. - 5 A PGP key is used to verify that the downloaded file has not been manipulated by a third party.
-If the displayed signing information represents a known and trusted entity, such as Micro Focus, then enter y to install the public key and continue. - Alternatively, refer to this knowledge base article to download the key separately and verify the file: Get public keys - 6 When the installation completes, a verification tool is automatically executed.
+- 1. From the Downloads site, download the Linux installer script (install.sh) for Reflection for the Web. - 2.
+Enable execute permissions for the installer: chmod 744 install.sh - 3.
+Ensure that an operating system firewall is not blocking any required ports and that masquerading is enabled. - 4.
+With elevated privileges (for example, sudo), run the Linux install script (.sh) to install the product. - 5.
+A PGP key is used to verify that the file you are downloading has not been manipulated by a third party.
+If the displayed signing information represents a known and trusted entity, such as Micro Focus, then enter y to install the public key and continue.

+Alternatively, refer to this Knowledge base article (page to download the key separately and verify the file.

-7 If verification succeeds, then the services automatically start, and you can move on to the next step.
+- 6. When the installation completes, a verification tool is automatically executed. - 7.
+If verification succeeds, then the services automatically start, and you can move on to the next step (page 22).

-If verification fails, see Troubleshooting the Linux installation
+If verification fails, see Troubleshooting the Linux installation (page 21).